yoshid8s/Information-Sender-Profile/README.md

 Because the operators of these webpages only want to get ad money.
 They are highly skilled technologist who know the detail of RTB ad system rather than journalist.

+In the other hand, mass media journalism is in financial difficult situation because its ad revenue is devastatingly decreasing.
+The data sources of below figure is " Japanese Newspaper total revenue transition ( https://www.pressnet.or.jp/data/finance/finance01.php )
 ![newspaper_decline](https://raw.github.com/wiki/yoshid8s/Information-Sender-Profile/newspaper_decline.png)